php-fig/fig-standards/proposed/http-handlers/request-handlers-meta.md

-Note the use of a "response prototype" in the above example; this approach allows the middleware to be agnostic of which PSR-7 implementation is in use, and yet still return a response in cases where it determines it should not delegate to the handler.Similarly, it is not concerned with how the request handler is implemented; it merely uses it to produce a response when pre-conditions have been met.
+Note the use of a "response prototype" in the above example; this approach allows the middleware to be agnostic of which PSR-7 implementation is in use, and yet still return a response in cases where it determines it should not delegate to the handler.
+Similarly, it is not concerned with how the request handler is implemented; it merely uses it to produce a response when pre-conditions have been met.